Design Divas: The Women Who Rule Polish Design

 Released in 2016, Beata Bochińska’s book Zacznij Kochać Dizajn (Fall In Love With Design) brings together the history of design along with an encouragement to collect and make use of good quality designer products.
 Besides being the proud owner of a huge collection of Polish design, Bochińska was also the long-standing director of the Institute of Industrial Design.
 Moreover, she has written many articles about design and curated many design exhibitions both in Poland and abroad.
 She teaches a university course in Design Criticism at the University of Warsaw, and a class in New Product Development Management at the SGH Warsaw School of Economics.

-Bochińska invests a lot of energy in promoting the idea of cooperation between designers and industry representatives – to many this may seem obvious, while in Poland commercial co-operation is still spreading its wings after years under the communist regime.
-Thanks to such partnerships high-quality designs can be manufactured and end up not only in galleries and museums but also in our own homes.
+Bochińska invests a lot of energy in promoting the idea of cooperation between designers and industry representatives.
+To many, this may seem obvious, but in Poland, commercial cooperation is still spreading its wings after years under the communist regime.
+Thanks to such partnerships, high-quality designs can be produced, which end up not only in galleries and museums but also in our own homes.

 8. Małgorzata Szczurek & Magdalena Dębowska

 Even though Małgorzata Szczurek and Magdalena Dębowska are not connected specifically with the world of design, they managed to make a colossal contribution to this field.
 The editor-in-chief and president of the Karakter Publishing House carefully shape their publishing agenda – many of their publications focus on the importance and meaning of design and the design process.
 It’s important to take note that the publications released by Karakter are, themselves, perfect examples of excellent graphic and book design.